AlexWang-16/learn_javascript/ADVENTURES.md

 Using import and exports

-To view this adventure, use NodeJS to execute this code in terminal: `npm run babel-run -- adventures/25/25.js`
+To view this adventure, use NodeJS to execute this code in terminal: `npx babel-node adventures/25/25.js`

 ---